Detailed Guide for Plumbers, Pipefitters, and Steamfitters in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Plumbers, Pipefitters, and Steamfitters in California is $55,434 annually, or $26.65 hourly.
-The median wage for Plumbers, Pipefitters, and Steamfitters in San Diego County is $55,424 annually, or $26.65 hourly.
+The median wage in 2016 for Plumbers, Pipefitters, and Steamfitters in California was $55,434 annually, or $26.65 hourly.
+The median wage for Plumbers, Pipefitters, and Steamfitters in San Diego County was $55,424 annually, or $26.65 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Plumbers, Pipefitters, and Steamfitters typically receive benefits that include health insurance, vacation, and retirement plans.
 Self-employed Plumbers must provide for their own insurance and retirement.
 For union members, the benefit packages are negotiated in contracts between employers and unions.